rafasoares/cancancan-wiki/Defining-Abilities-with-Blocks.md

 end
 ```

+Here that SQL will be used when fetching records with `accessible_by`.

 If additional arguments are passed to the `can?` method, those arguments will be passed into the block.
 This is useful for passing additional information about the request.

 ```ruby